2gunsu/SPL2021-FEN/README.md

 ```

 ### ISPRS Toronto [[Site](https://www.isprs.org/default.aspx)]
+**Note**: This data cannot be used immediately due to its large resolution,
+and we will distribute the pre-processing code as soon as possible.

 (1) Please complete the data request form **[here](https://www2.isprs.org/commissions/comm2/wg4/benchmark/data-request-form/)**.
 (2) Access the FTP link you received by email.
 (3) Download all ```.tif``` image files in ```[FTP LINK]/ISPRS_BENCHMARK_DATASETS/Toronto/Images```.